WooRank's Social Stats Explained

-If you're still worried about the likes on your Facebook Page itself, don't fret; you can find this data when you set up an Advanced Review.
+If you're still worried about the likes on your Facebook Page itself, don't fret; you can find this data when you set up a Project.
 On the "Settings" page, you can sync your business' Facebook Page URL and administrator account, giving you access to your Insights data.

 So What Does This Mean?

 You might be wondering, "Why do I need to know these numbers?"
 In fact, this data can be incredibly valuable information for market research.
 The Social Media Engagement data in reviews gives concrete numbers on how often people evangelize about your brand on various social media networks.
 Whether you are pitching to a client or working on your content marketing strategy, the review figures represent potential goals of sharability and retention.
 On the other side, Facebook Insights in your Project can help you to understand how people are engaging with your brand, which will build customer loyalty.
 One of the holy grails of content marketing is to engage loyal clients who tell their friends about your product, making these statistics a great tool in understanding your own progress and setting periodic goals for your content team for both sharability and loyalty.